 2. leadership

-The different roles, responsibilities and competences within the company are considered, especially the company management.
-The management must make the decision to introduce a CMS and define the goals and framework of the CMS as well as provide the corresponding resources.
-The role model function of the management is crucial: if the management is committed to clean, legally compliant behaviour and thus to preventing and punishing illegal practices, and if it lives up to this commitment, then an important prerequisite for a CMS to work has been created.
+The various roles, responsibilities and competencies within the company are taken into account, especially the company management.
+Management must make the decision to introduce a CMS, define the objectives and framework of the CMS and provide the appropriate resources.
+The management's role model function is crucial here: if it is committed to clean, legally compliant behavior and thus to preventing and punishing unlawful practices, and if it lives up to this commitment, then an important prerequisite has been created for a CMS to work.

-The control measures that a company must introduce include regulations such as a code of conduct, process descriptions and instructions for action.
-These are to be developed depending on the results of the compliance and risk audit and should be specifically designed with regard to identified compliance risks - always close to the business processes.
+The control measures that a company must introduce include regulations such as a code of conduct, process descriptions and instructions.
+These should be developed in line with the results of the compliance and risk audit and should be specifically designed with regard to identified compliance risks - always close to the business processes.
 Suitable monitoring and control measures must be integrated into the processes.

 4. communication and training

 Most rule violations are based on a lack of knowledge.
-Knowledge about the existence of a requirement and about the consequences of one's own actions is therefore crucial if compliance is to be achieved.
-The standard requires ongoing training to enable employees to know compliance requirements and act accordingly.
-Intensive communication as well as awareness-raising contribute to the creation of a sustainable corporate culture.
+Awareness of the existence of a requirement and the consequences of one's own actions is therefore crucial if compliance is to be achieved.
+The standard requires ongoing training to enable employees to be aware of compliance requirements and to act accordingly.
+Intensive communication and awareness-raising contribute to the creation of a sustainable corporate culture.

 5. continuous improvement

 Similar to quality management, the continuous improvement of the implemented CMS is one of the central tasks.
-This involves random and ad hoc checks on the fulfilment of compliance requirements (e.g. through internal audits).
-Continuous monitoring of the legal environment as well as continuous updating of the risk analysis is necessary in order to constantly adapt the system to new circumstances.
+This involves random and ad hoc checks on the fulfillment of compliance requirements (e.g. through internal audits).
+Ongoing monitoring of the legal environment and continuous updating of the risk analysis is necessary in order to constantly adapt the system to new circumstances.

-Identified compliance violations must result in a reaction by the company.
+Any compliance violations identified must result in a response from the company.
 This includes investigating the incident and determining the consequences of the identified misconduct (sanction).
-Corrective and preventive measures serve to avoid recurrence.
+Corrective and preventive measures serve to avoid repetition.

-Only if these and similar questions can be clearly answered with "yes" should certification be considered.
+Certification should only be considered if these and similar questions can be answered with a clear "yes".
 In addition to certification, there are numerous alternative options available to the company to effectively communicate the existence of the CMS.

 About the author